Liang Wern Fook: Musical career

-In 2015, he created the theme song for Life- Fear Not.

 In 2016, Liang released his first album in 24 years, I Hear The Sound of Dawn (我听到天开始亮了).
 It contains 15 tracks and features Singaporean singers such as Stefanie Sun, Joi Chua, Tay Kewei, Alfred Sim and younger performers ShiGGa Shay and Tosh Zhang.

+Liang is still involved in the music business through writing one to six songs a year.
+He would offer his work to the singer whom he thinks is most suitable for the tune.
+To date, Liang has over 200 musical compositions and songs to his name.